igemsoftware2020/Chalmers-Gothenburg/GEM/README.md

 * [Python3](https://www.python.org/downloads/)

 ## Content
-The folder 'Data' contains all the data used for our analysis and to construct the network.
-The folder 'db queries' contains our scripts to query KEGG to obtain information that is later on used for the analysis of the network reconstruction simulation.
+The folder 'Data' contains all the data used for our analysis and to construct the network.<br/> The folder 'db queries' contains our scripts to query KEGG to obtain information that is later on used for the analysis of the network reconstruction simulation.<br/>
 The folder 'escher' contains the data with the results from RAVEN and COBRA that were used to visualize the metabolic map.
-It also contains the scripts to convert the results to .json format, required upload the data on escher.
+It also contains the scripts to convert the results to .json format, required upload the data on escher.<br/>
-The folder 'parameters' contains the parametrization analysis (for more information go to the [ODE model](https://github.com/igemsoftware2020/Chalmers-Gothenburg/tree/master/ODEModels) section.
+The folder 'parameters' contains the parametrization analysis (for more information go to the [ODE model](https://github.com/igemsoftware2020/Chalmers-Gothenburg/tree/master/ODEModels) section.<br/>
 The folder 'scripts' contains the scripts to run the network reconstruction and the different simulations we performed.
 Inside you can also find the folder 'visualization', which contains the R script used to analyze and visualize our results in a comprehensive manner.